YushiOMOTE/toio-hazard/README.md

 ## Health

-The blinking LED of the player cube indicates the health status.
+The blinking LED color of the player cube indicates the health status.

 * Green         ...
 Fine.
 * Yellow        ...
 Caution.